Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Introduction

 Applying XAI in clinical settings requires proper evaluation to ensure the explanation technique is both technically sound and clinically useful.
-Although existing works on XAI evaluation proposed many real-world application desiderata and evaluation metrics~\cite{Sokol2020,10.1145/3387166,VILONE202189,8400040,jacovi-goldberg-2020-towards,DBLP:journals/corr/abs-1806-08049,hase-bansal-2020-evaluating,doshivelez2017rigorous,DBLP:journals/corr/abs-1806-00069}, there is not a canonical criterion on the goodness of explanation, and it is unknown which evaluation objectives are suitable for clinical applications.
-For the very limited emerging XAI evaluation works on medical image tasks, such as on retinal~\cite{10.1007/978-3-030-63419-3_3}, endoscopic~\cite{DESOUZA2021104578}, and chest X-Ray~\cite{Arun2021} imaging tasks, the evaluation mainly focused on one criterion, which is how well the explanation agrees with clinical prior knowledge, without justification for the selection of such criterion and its clinical applicability.
+Although existing works on XAI evaluation proposed many real-world evaluation objectives and metrics~\citep{Sokol2020,10.1145/3387166,VILONE202189,8400040,jacovi-goldberg-2020-towards,DBLP:journals/corr/abs-1806-08049,hase-bansal-2020-evaluating,doshivelez2017rigorous,DBLP:journals/corr/abs-1806-00069} (summarized in Supplementary Material S2 Table 1), there is not a canonical criterion on the goodness of explanation, and it is unknown which evaluation objectives are suitable for clinical applications.
+For the very limited emerging XAI evaluation works on medical image tasks, such as on retinal~\citep{10.1007/978-3-030-63419-3_3}, endoscopic~\citep{DESOUZA2021104578}, and chest X-Ray~\citep{Saporta2021.02.28.21252634, Arun2021} imaging tasks, the evaluation mainly focused on one criterion, which is how well the explanation agrees with clinical prior knowledge, without justification for the selection of such criterion and its clinical applicability.
 This evaluation criterion may be confounded by factors outside XAI methods themselves, such as model training and spurious patterns in the data, as detailed in \S\ref{g4}.
-Furthermore, there lack clear guidelines on which evaluation objectives should be applied and prioritized to correspond to clinical requirements on AI explanation.
+Furthermore, there are no clear guidelines on which evaluation objectives should be applied and prioritized to correspond to clinical requirements for AI explanation.